Policies & Procedures

 • After graduating from high school, complete two years of continuous full-time study at a regionally accredited college or university in the U.S. or a recognized college or university in an approved country where English is the official language.
 Full-time study is defined as at least 12 semester hours per semester or 12 quarter hours per quarter of transferable coursework, excluding: English as a second language (ESL) courses; developmental coursework related to instruction in English reading, composition, and/or grammar; test credit; and failed courses.
 Attendance at an English language institute can't be used to satisfy this requirement.
 Coursework must be completed within two years of the proposed date of enrollment.
 Coursework completed prior to high school graduation date may not be used to meet this requirement.

-*The Duolingo English Test and the TOEFL iBT Special Home Edition will be accepted for spring and fall 2024, but a decision has not been made for future terms.
+*The TOEFL iBT Special Home Edition will be accepted for spring and fall 2025, but a decision has not been made for future terms.

 Approved countries include Australia, the Bahamas, Barbados, Belize, Bermuda, Canada (excluding Quebec), the Cayman Islands, Dominica, Gambia, Ghana, Grenada, Guyana, Ireland, Jamaica, Kenya, Lesotho, Malawi, New Zealand, Nigeria, Saint Kitts, Sierra Leone, South Africa, Trinidad and Tobago, the United Kingdom, and the United States (excluding Puerto Rico).